radiantlogic-v8/documentation-new/documentation/migration-utility/01-introduction.md

 Version 2.1 of the migration tool is for RadiantOne v7.4 and serves two purposes.

- >[!warning] Do not use earlier versions of the Migration Utility with v7.4.
+ >[!warning] Do not use earlier versions (e.g. v2.0) of the Migration Utility with v7.4.
+The version of the migration utility (3rd digit in the version) should match (or be greater than) the version of RadiantOne.
+For example, v7.4.14 should use version 2.1.14(+) of the migration utility.

 1. First time migration of configuration from a lower (e.g. dev/QA) environment to a higher (e.g. production) environment.